.png)

 LECTURE SERIES

-The Okaloosa County Master Gardener Volunteers host a monthly Lecture Series.
-These lectures cover a wide range of gardening topics.
-These are free events.
-You do have to register and may do so by emailing your name, phone number, and the number attending to MGLecture@yahoo.com
+The Okaloosa County Master Gardener Volunteers host a monthly lecture series.
+These talks cover many different gardening topics.
+The events are free, but you must register to attend.
+You can register by emailing your name, phone number, and the number of people attending to MGLecture@yahoo.com

 - PHOTOS TO ENJOY